ThePragmaticFuturist/gestault/instructions/step_05_search_endpoints.md

 # Step 5: Implement Search Endpoints #

+There are two types of search:

+    **Keyword Search** – basic, fast, just checks if your search words are found in any chunk of text.

+    **Semantic Search** – smarter, uses AI to understand what you're looking for, even if the exact words don’t match.

+You're using FastAPI, Pydantic, SQLAlchemy, and ChromaDB (a vector database for semantic search).

-Okay, let's implement the keyword and semantic search endpoints.
+Let's implement the keyword and semantic search endpoints.
 We'll add these to the existing document router for now.

 [Reasoning behind the code](reasoning/r5.md)